 Inventory management is key to maintaining a profitable, organized, and productive business.
 For some companies, practicing inventory management is simple: they take inventory every week or so by walking through a storage closet and checking to see if they’re low on anything.
 But other companies must take inventory management quite seriously, tracking every item the minute it arrives, moves, or is used up.

 In this article, we’ll cover the definition of inventory management, the purposes of inventory management, and a few ways the right inventory system can help you manage your business’s inventory.

 What is the definition of inventory management?

 Inventory management refers to the ordering, stocking, storing, and utilizing of inventory.
 All businesses practice some form of inventory management, whether it’s keeping track of finished products sold in stores, or tracking the equipment and supplies they use to create a product or service.
 Many businesses turn to inventory management software to help them get a handle on inventory quickly and efficiently.

 Related: What is Inventory Management?

 What is the main purpose of inventory management?

-The main purpose of inventory management is to help businesses easily and efficiently manage the ordering, stocking, storing and using of inventory.
-By effectively managing your inventory, you’ll always know what items are in stock, how much of them there are, and where they are located.
+The main purpose of inventory management is to help businesses easily and efficiently manage the ordering, stocking, storing, and using of inventory.
+By effectively managing your inventory, you’ll always know what items are in stock, how many of them there are, and where they are located.